Skip to content

 ...

 Still reading?
-Set a timer right now and try it once.
-Like a detective, try to really find all the sounds that are there - even the inconspicuous ones - and listen to them for a moment.
+Set a timer right now and give it a try.
+Try to be like a detective, really find all the sounds present - even the inconspicuous ones - and listen to them for a moment.

 ...